 We recommend that in order to get the full benefit of a session that students schedule an appointment at least 24 to 48 hours in advance.

 You can easily schedule an appointment online.
+Note: The link will not work when the writing center is closed for breaks.
 Be sure to note who your tutor is so you can send your paper to them in advance.

 When is the Graduate Writing Center Open?

 The GWC is open Monday – Thursday 4:00pm – 8:00pm.
-We are open both for walk-in sessions as well as pre-scheduled appointments.
-Schedule an appointment online today.
+We are available only for pre-scheduled appointments.

 How come my writing tutor said my paper was great, but my content area professor gave me a low grade?

 Your tutor looks at your paper as a process of drafts not as a final product.
 Moreover, tutors look primarily at the structure, logic, and linguistic elements of your paper more than the content.
 It’s a good idea to get feedback from your content area professor before you submit the final draft.